-This morning begins with a visit to Trerice House, an Elizabethan gem near Newquay, that is the home Winston Graham had in mind for Trenwith in his the popular Poldark series, where Ross's sweetheart Elizabeth lives unhappily with her husband Francis.
-After exploring this charming house and garden, we will enjoy lunch here.
+We will then have morning tea at Trerice House, an Elizabethan gem near Newquay, that is the home Winston Graham had in mind for Trenwith in his popular Poldark series, where Ross's sweetheart Elizabeth lives unhappily with her husband Francis.
+We will explore this charming house and garden.